MalTheLegend104/WallShell/README.md

 This list below lists everywhere you can find information about using WallShell in your own projects.

-- All functions (save for a few internal ones) are documented using doxygen comments.
 - [Getting Started](docs/getting_started.md)
 - [General Purpose Docs](docs/README.md)
 - [In-Depth Example](examples/main.c)
 - [FAQ](docs/FAQ.md)
 - [Contribution Guide](docs/contributing.md)
+- All functions (save for a few internal ones) are documented using doxygen comments.
+  - The doxygen documentation can be generated yourself or found [here](http://malthelegend104.github.io/WallShell).

 ## The Name